Sustain / Real Bread Campaign / About / About us

-Money spent with local businesses such as independent bakeries is worth many times more to a local economy than money spent at, say, a supermarket.
+The New Economics Foundation's LM3 (Local Multiplier 3) system shows that money spent with local businesses such as independent bakeries is worth many times more to a local economy than money spent at, say, a supermarket.
 One study in Northumberland found that, of every £1 spent with local businesses, an average of 76% was re-invested locally, giving a total local spend of £1.76.
-By contrast, for every £1 spent with suppliers based outside the area, only 36p was returned*.
+By contrast, for every £1 spent with suppliers based outside the area, only 36p was returned.

 As well as providing a real boost to local economies, and creating highly-skilled jobs, Real Bread bakeries can provide places of social interaction for local people.